Master of Arts in Education vs. Master of Education: What’s the Difference?

 • Median annual salary: Approximately $74,000+

-• Growth projected as schools continue improving curriculum and performance standards
+• Growth is projected as schools continue improving curriculum and performance standards

 Education Administrators (Elementary, Middle, and High School)